dipanshuchoudhary-data/Gans-Project/README.md

 # Gans-Project
-A power GAN which generate real images with various datasets.
+A powerful GAN which generate real images with various datasets.